emelc/UmbracoSetup/README.md

 # Jaywing Umbraco Setup
->> This is a guide to help setup Umbraco in the right way, using UmbracoClient as an example.
-Please replace names etc where required.
+> This is a guide to help setup Umbraco in the right way, using UmbracoClient as an example.
+Please replace names, etc where required.

 ### 1. Create git repository